What are the signs of depression in teens and children?

 Be vigilant in looking for any of these activities in your children.
 Talk to the child and try to discover the real meaning behind the behavior.
 Be patient and caring and you will help your child to deal with any problems.
 Knowing the signs of depression in teens and children will help you get the necessary medical help they need.

 Have you any tips on how to help?
-Please share below.
+Please share it below.